ecdedios/texas-public-schools-effectiveness/README.md

 Research Question: Can we predict the effectiveness of a public school district based solely on the research data?

 H0 - The effectiveness of a public school district cannot be predicted.
-H1 - The effectiveness of a public school district can be predicted with an accuracy and AUC score of more than 65%.
+H1 - The effectiveness of a public school district can be predicted with an RMSE score of no more than 0.5.

 Other questions: